onosproject/aether-enterprise-portal/README.md

 ## Licensing

-Please add the ONF Member Only license to all files
+Please add the Apache 2 license to all files

 For typescript and CSS like: